Skparab1/skparab1.github.io/README.md

     - a web host for my traffic simulator

-## Url packing string wuety framework for search
+## Url packing string query framework for search
 - search results are displayed, and are narrowed down by filters
 - the data of the filters is packed into the url as a query
 - and the page is refreshed